nayeemmz/cmsc426Spring2021/colorseg.md

 \end{cases}
 $$

-Value is calulated as follows:
+Value is calculated as follows:

 $$
 V = C_{max}